BlueBrain/subcellular-suite/README.md

 A suite to simulate and visualize brain molecular networks.

 - [BlueNaaS-Subcellular](#bluenaas-subcellular) — A web environment for the simulation of brain molecular networks.
-- [Bluepysubcellular](#bluepysubcellular) — A Python interface to BlueNaaS-Subcellular.
+- [BluePySubcellular](#bluepysubcellular) — A Python interface to BlueNaaS-Subcellular.

 ## BlueNaaS-Subcellular